cockroachdb/docs/start-a-local-cluster-in-docker.md

 expand: true
 ---

-Once you’ve [installed CockroachDB](install-cockroachdb.html) into a Docker container, it's simple to start a multi-node cluster with each node listening on a different port.
+Once you've installed [Docker](https://docs.docker.com/mac/step_one/), it's easy to run a multi-node cluster across multiple Docker containers.
 This page shows you how.
-You can use the code samples verbatim.

 {{site.data.alerts.callout_info}}This page provides Docker-specific instructions.
 If you downloaded a binary, used Homebrew, or built from source, see <a href="start-a-local-cluster.html">Start a Cluster</a> instead.{{site.data.alerts.end}}